DICOM-WG26-Connectathons/dicom-wg26-connectathons.github.io/docs/2026/index.md

   - Annotation Creator (“Evidence Creator”)

 ### Connectathon Logistical Requirements
-The requirements document provides an overview of the event and describes the technical and logistical requirements a participant needs to satisfy.
+The logistical requirements document provides an overview of the event and describes the technical and logistical requirements a participant needs to satisfy. (**Note: The milestones and timelines are still being finalized as of 4/21/26.**)

-The document was approved by the DICOM Working Group 26 on April 21st, 2026.
-Some of the requirements may be adjusted prior to start of the Connectathon on May 8th, 2026.

 [DICOM Digital Pathology Connectathon Logistical Requirements - 2026](https://digitalpathologyassociation.org/_data/media/100766/connectathon-logistics-doc.pdf)

 ### Connectathon Technical Requirements
-The requirements document provides an overview of the event and describes the technical and logistical requirements a participant needs to satisfy.
+The technical document provides an overview of the technical requirements to participate in the Connectathon.

-The document was approved by the DICOM Working Group 26 on April 21st, 2026.
-Some of the requirements may be adjusted prior to start of the Connectathon on May 8th, 2026.

 [DICOM Digital Pathology Connectathon Technical Requirements - 2026](https://docs.google.com/document/d/1VH7olijdBBCXR1WPdrn7AhrdFzg8leKa)